Concise Quantum Associative Memories with Nonlinear Search Algorithm: Introduction

 \section{Introduction}

 Quantum Neural Networks are Artificial Neural Networks functioning according to quantum laws.
-One of the useful Neural Networks is the Associative Memory, which is an important tool for pattern recognition, intelligent control and artificial intelligence.
-Ventura and Martinez have built a model of Quantum Associative Memory where the stored patterns are considered as the basis states of the memory quantum state \cite{ventura2000}.
-They used a modified version of the well known Grover's quantum search algorithm in an unsorted database as the retrieval algorithm.
-In order to overcome the limits of that model to only solve the completion problem by doing data retrieving from noisy data, Ezhov \etal have used an \emph {exclusive} method of quantum superposition and Grover's algorithm with distributed queries \cite{ezhov2000}.
+One of the useful Neural Networks is the Associative Memory which is an important tool for pattern recognition, intelligent control and artificial intelligence.
+Ventura and Martinez have built a model of Quantum Associative Memory (QAM) where the stored patterns are considered as the basis states of the memory quantum state \cite{ventura2000}.
+They used a modified version of the well-known Grover's quantum search algorithm in an unsorted database as the retrieval algorithm.
+In order to overcome the limits of that model to only solve the completion problem by doing data retrieving from noisy data, Ezhov \etal have used an \emph {exclusive} method of quantum superposition and Grover's algorithm with distributed queries \cite{ezhov2000} .
 However, their model still produces non-negligible probability of irrelevant classification.
-Recently, we have put forth an improved model of Quantum Associative Memory with distributed query that reduce the probability of this irrelevant classification \cite{tchapet2012}.
+We have recently put forth an improved model of QAM with distributed query that reduces the probability of this irrelevant classification \cite{tchapet2012}.